SwiftGGTeam/the-swift-programming-language-in-chinese/Language Guide.rst

 * Default implementations of methods
 * Protocol compositions

-.. annotation:: Extensions and protocols
+.. docnote:: Extensions and protocols

 	I'm wondering whether extensions and protocols should be combined into a single chapter.